download as PDF

 press record + pattern to clear the active pattern.

-it is possible to transfer sound and pattern data directly between units, using the line in / out connectors.
+it is possible to transfer sound and pattern data directly between units, using the line out / line in connectors.

-note: all samples and patterns on the receiving unit will be erased once receive starts.
+: all samples and patterns on the receiving unit will be erased once the transfer starts.

-note: all samples and patterns on the receiving unit will be erased once transfer starts.
+: when restoring data to a pocket operator all samples and patterns on the receiving unit will be erased once the transfer starts.

 ID input output